Dvi23/M365_-wiki/Microsoft-Defender-for-Endpoint-Deployment-rings.md

 ***

 * Intune - I would strongly encourage using the Defender Update Controls under Endpoint Security > Antivirus.
-This will allow you to create Entra Groups that you can please user/devices in the groups for each defined ring.
+This will allow you to create Entra Groups that you can place user/devices in the groups for each defined ring.

 ![image](https://github.com/user-attachments/assets/af30da04-aee4-4737-ae0e-b0e450347377)